MatthewTima/Education-Development-Analytics/README.md

 - **Statistical Analysis**: Calculates summary statistics (mean, median, mode) and ranks countries by key metrics.
 - **MongoDB Integration**: Stores cleaned datasets in a NoSQL database for scalable querying and analysis.

+## Data
+This project dynamically scrapes data from Wikipedia.
+No pre-loaded datasets are included.
+Run the notebooks to generate fresh data.

+## Academic Assessment
+A detailed analysis of this project's methodology, results, and limitations is available in the [accompanying paper](docs/Education_Development_Analysis_Paper.pdf).

 ## Setup
 ### Prerequisites
 - Python 3.8+